 - Make sure single sign-on integration is enabled on BMC Digital Workplace database table.

-b.
-Run the following SQL query to update the value:
+a.
+Run the following SQL query to update the SAML_AUTHENTICATION column:

 UPDATE DWP_System.TENANT SET SAML_AUTHENTICATION = 1 where SAML_AUTHENTICATION = 0